-Deep learning is a subset of AI and machine learning that uses multi-layered artificial neural networks to deliver state-of-the-art accuracy in tasks such as object detection, speech recognition, language translation and others.
+Deep learning is a subset of AI and machine learning that uses multi-layered artificial neural networks to deliver state-of-the-art accuracy in tasks such as object detection, speech recognition, language translation, and others.

 Deep learning differs from traditional machine learning techniques in that they can automatically learn representations from data such as images, video or text, without introducing hand-coded rules or human domain knowledge.
 Their highly flexible architectures can learn directly from raw data and can increase their predictive accuracy when provided with more data.

 Developing AI applications start with training deep neural networks with large datasets.
 GPU-accelerated deep learning frameworks offer flexibility to design and train custom deep neural networks and provide interfaces to commonly-used programming languages such as Python and C/C++.
-Every major deep learning framework such as TensorFlow, PyTorch and others, are already GPU-accelerated, so data scientists and researchers can get productive in minutes without any GPU programming.
+Every major deep learning framework such as PyTorch, TensorFlow, JAX and others, are already GPU-accelerated, so data scientists and researchers can get productive in minutes without any GPU programming.

-For application developers integrating deep neural networks into their cloud-based or embedded application, Deep Learning SDK provides high-performance libraries that implement building block APIs for implementing training and inference directly into their apps.
+For developers integrating deep neural networks into their cloud-based or embedded application, Deep Learning SDK includes high-performance libraries that implement building block APIs for implementing training and inference directly into their apps.
 With a single programming model for all GPU platform - from desktop to datacenter to embedded devices, developers can start development on their desktop, scale up in the cloud and deploy to their edge devices - with minimal to no code changes.

 Deep learning frameworks offer building blocks for designing, training and validating deep neural networks, through a high level programming interface.
-Every major deep learning framework such as Caffe2, Chainer, Microsoft Cognitive Toolkit, MxNet, PaddlePaddle, Pytorch and TensorFlow rely on Deep Learning SDK libraries to deliver high-performance multi-GPU accelerated training.
+Every major deep learning framework such as PyTorch, TensorFlow, and JAX rely on Deep Learning SDK libraries to deliver high-performance multi-GPU accelerated training.
 As a framework user, it’s as simple as downloading a framework and instructing it to use GPUs for training.
 Learn more about deep learning frameworks and explore these examples to getting started quickly.

 Deep learning frameworks are optimized for every GPU platform from Titan V desktop developer GPU to data center grade Tesla GPUs.
 This allows researchers and data scientist teams to start small and scale out as data, number of experiments, models and team size grows.
 Since Deep Learning SDK libraries are API compatible across all NVIDIA GPU platforms, when a model is ready to be integrated into an application, developers can test and validate locally on the desktop, and with minimal to no code changes validate and deploy to Tesla datacenter platforms, Jetson embedded platform or DRIVE autonomous driving platform.
 This improves developer productivity and reduces chances of introducing bugs when going from prototype to production.